Luigi D'Albertis: Eponyms

-Only the python carries d’Albertis’ name today.
+Only the python retains d'Albertis' name.

 Several of these species were described by the German naturalist Wilhelm Peters and Giacomo Doria, the Italian naturalist and founder of the Natural History Museum of Giacomo Doria.

-Only Leiopython albertisii (the white-lipped python) is currently recognised as a valid species, the other three reptiles being synonymised within species described earlier, ironically two of which were described by entomologist Sir William John Macleay whose rival expedition on the Chevert, was also collecting specimens in southern Papua.
+Only Leiopython albertisii (the white-lipped python) is currently recognised as a valid species, the other three reptiles being synonymised within species described earlier, ironically two of which were described by entomologist William John Macleay, whose rival expedition on the Chevert, was also collecting specimens in southern Papua.

-The beetle Bironium albertisi Löbl, 2021, is named after D'Albertis, "one of the early explorers of the fauna of New Guinea and Moluccas".
+The beetle Bironium albertisi Löbl, 2021, is named after d'Albertis, "one of the early explorers of the fauna of New Guinea and Moluccas".

 The plant genus Albertisia Becc.
 (1877) is also named after him.